Contact-Based Automations

 When you want an automation to assign to a contact automatically based on the source, contact details or tags contained within the contact record, you can use 'Entrance Conditions'.
 You can add a single condition or multiple conditions to determine when and how an automation is assigned automatically.

-For example, a birthday greeting can use the following entrance conditions:
+For example, a birthday greeting can use the following entry conditions:

 The completed entrance conditions will look like this:

 You can also add Condition Groups to expand the reach of your entrance conditions while also narrowing them down.
 By adding a condition group, you can provide more than one way for a contact to enter an automation.
-For example, we want to trigger based on a contact that is in either the state of AZ or GA and have a tag, "Credit Issues".
+For example, we want to trigger based on a contact that is in more states like KY and have a tag, "Poor Credit".
 To do so, we will want the following condition groups.

-1. Mailing State = AZ and Tag = "Credit Issues"
+- Mailing State = NY and Tag = "Poor Credit"

-2. Mailing State = GA and Tag = "Credit Issues"
+- Mailing State = KY and Tag = "Poor Credit"

 The completed entrance conditions will look like this: